 As work experience is an integral part of graduate recruitment in marketing, these internships can lead to a graduate position for successful recruits.
 While most programmes are aimed at those in their final year, some employers do offer paid internships or vacation placements to first-year students.

-However, if you've graduated from university within the last three years, you can search all marketing, advertising and PR internships at Graduate Talent Pool (GTP).
+However, if you've graduated from university within the last three years, you can search marketing, advertising and PR internships at Graduate Talent Pool (GTP), a free service for graduates seeking graduate internships.

 Which companies offer marketing internships?

 For instance, in its early careers programme, telecommunications giant Sky offers eight-week paid marketing placements during the summer.
 You could work on a digital advertising or direct mail campaign and see projects go from the planning stage all the way through to execution.
-The Early Careers section of their site has other work experience opportunities.
+See Sky - Early Careers for other work experience opportunities.

-Beauty brand L'Oréal's three-to-12-month internships are designed to provide students with professional training in business areas including marketing.
+Beauty brand L'Oréal's internships are offered from three to twelve months in length and they're designed to provide students with professional training in business areas, including marketing.
 You'll become a team member and get to work on projects that hone your skills as a business leader.
 With almost a third of graduates recruited by the company each year being former interns, this is a great opportunity to make a real impression.

 How to get work experience in marketing